Bambang Soesatyo

-Bambang Soesatyo (born 10 September 1962), more colloquially referred to as Bamsoet, is an Indonesian politician and businessman, who is currently serving as the 15th Speaker of the People's Consultative Assembly since 2019, and as a Member of the House of Representatives since 2009.
-A member of Golkar, he previously served as the 18th Speaker of the House of Representatives following the resignation of Setya Novanto.
+Bambang Soesatyo (born 10 September 1962), more colloquially referred to as Bamsoet, is an Indonesian politician and businessman, who served as the 15th speaker of the People's Consultative Assembly between 2019 and 2024, and as a member of the House of Representatives since 2009.
+A member of Golkar, he previously served as the 18th speaker of the House of Representatives following the resignation of Setya Novanto.

 Early life and education

-Youth and early education
+Family

 Bambang Soesatyo was born in Jakarta, Indonesia, on 10 September 1962.
 He was raised in a military family, and grew up in a military dormitory.
 His father, S.E.
 Prijono, was a soldier who came from Semarang.

+Education

 Bambang began his early education by enrolling at SD Negeri VIII (the equivalent of primary school), graduating in 1975.
-He then attended middle school at SMP Negeri 49, and graduated in 1978.
+He then attended middle school at SMP Negeri 49 and graduated in 1978.
 He then pursued his secondary education majoring in science at SMA Negeri 14, Jakarta, and graduated in 1981.

-Later education

-After finishing his secondary education, he enrolled at the Jayabaya Accounting University, and graduated from there in 1985.
+After finishing his secondary education, he enrolled at the Jayabaya Accounting University and graduated from there in 1985.
 During his time in Jayabaya, he chaired the University's Student Senate (OSIS).
 Following his graduation in 1985, he completed a pre-MBA course at the Institute for Management Education and Development (IPPM), before attaining a degree in public administration from Indonesia Open University in 1988.

 He obtained a degree in corporate management from the Indonesian College of Economics in 1992 after completing his MBA at Newport Management Institute of Indonesia in 1990.